karlstolley/te/syllabus/_projects/project-03.md

   faculty member or graduate student.

 You will find almost all of the research-repository papers are presented as PDFs.
 You will have to clean up the PDF and present it as a Google Doc for digital markup.
+Be sure to save a copy of the PDF to Google Drive, and share the link to that PDF with the instructor as well as the original link you find on the web.

 Undergraduate students are responsible for editing the first 2000 words of the manuscript and the first 20 entries of its bibliography/reference list or the first 20 note references, depending on the citation style the paper uses.
 (Graduate students must edit the entire article, and prepare the entire reference list in an appropriate Chicago format.)
 Refer to the <cite>Chicago Manual of Style</cite> for all matters of grammar and usage, as well as for citation style and formatting.
--->